AlfredSAM/medium_blogs/Environment_Setups_Data_Science_Garuda_Linux/Instructions.md

   ```
   export BROWSER=brave
   ```
 * Please be sure to install `brave-bin` instead of `brave` since some hidden errors may occur.
 For example, I find the blocking functions not work for `brave` but normal for `brave-bin`.
+Please also check the discussion: https://forum.garudalinux.org/t/brave-crashing-every-few-minutes/1975.

 ## Installation of LibreOffice